-It is a decent enough means of benchmarking performance, assuming that the groups being benchmarked are using the same methods, wording, graphics and request timing to collect the NPS feedback.
+It is a good method for benchmarking performance, assuming that the groups being benchmarked are using the same methods, wording, graphics, and requesting timing to collect the NPS® feedback.
 To drive that point home, using the same question doesn’t always yield the same results.

-- Colorizing the questions, such as using red, yellow and green will produce better results than those without.
+- Colorizing the questions with red, yellow and green will yield better results than the same question without the colors.

 - The front-line person interacting with the customer can manipulate the results.
 If an employee discusses the survey with the customer and persuades them to complete it, this level of engagement will yield both higher completion rates and higher scores.

 The biggest decline was the sixes.
 Just over 10 percent of the test group selected that they had an OK experience, but answered the NPS® question with a six.
 While we offer the NPS® question to customers, we are not passionate about it either way.
 It only fits into the plan if it is important to the business for benchmarking or to measure against a previous data set.
 It can be fun to watch your NPS® scores improve month over month as you evolve your CX strategy.

 As a standalone, it definitely fits into a Data-at-Rest bucket.
 We will dig into this more later, but think about it like this—the NPS® question doesn’t tell Jill, your counter agent in Denver, anything about her personal service in real-time.
 You may be able to use your point of sale and figure out who was working that day at that time and create an employee level report, but the question doesn’t ask if the customer would refer based on their interaction with Jil.
 Instead, itasks if the customer is likely to refer.
 By the time Jill sees her scores (if ever), the data has aged and usually has been sitting on a report for days, weeks or months.
 In this case, it will have little to no impact on Jill’s behavior.